Netherlands: Demographics

-In Rotterdam almost half the population has an immigrant background.
+In Rotterdam, almost half the population has an immigrant background.

 According to Eurostat, in 2010 there were 1.8 million foreign-born residents in the Netherlands, corresponding to 11.1% of the total population.
 Of these, 1.4 million (8.5%) were born outside the EU and 0.43 million (2.6%) were born in another EU Member State.
 In 2022, there were 4.4 million residents in the Netherlands with at least one foreign-born parent.
 Over half the young people in Amsterdam and Rotterdam have a non-western background, as of 2006.
 Dutch people, or descendants of Dutch people, are found in migrant communities worldwide, notably in South Africa and the United States.

-The Randstad is the country's largest conurbation located in the west of the country and contains the four largest cities: Amsterdam in the province North Holland, Rotterdam and The Hague in the province South Holland, and Utrecht in the province Utrecht.
+The Randstad is the country's largest conurbation in the west of the country and contains the four largest cities: Amsterdam in the province North Holland, Rotterdam and The Hague in the province South Holland, and Utrecht in the province Utrecht.
 The Randstad has a population of about 8.2 million inhabitants and is the 5th largest metropolitan area in Europe.
 According to Dutch Central Statistics Bureau, in 2015, 28 per cent of the Dutch population had a spendable income above 45,000 euros (which does not include spending on health care or education).